NVIDIA DOCA IP Fragmentation Application Guide

 Packet Reception and Classification:

-Traffic is received on the input ports, with RSS distributing flows to available cores.
+Traffic is received on the input ports, with RSS distributing flows to the cores the applications runs on.

 Packets are classified into three categories: